-This is a profession where you have to make the commitment of becoming a life long learner.
-The fire academy is over and now you have found yourself in the Jumpseat.
+This is a profession where you have to make the commitment of becoming a lifelong learner.
+The fire academy is over, and now you have found yourself in the Jumpseat.
 Congratulations, you have arrived; however, the learning doesn’t stop at the completion of the recruit academy!
 The learning has just begun with the start of the…Continue

 Added by Christopher Baker on July 11, 2017 at 8:00am — No Comments

 Credibility may be one of the hardest things to build during a career, simply because it takes time and consistency.
 You do not build your credibility overnight, it is something that is built over years of consistently applying the same morals, values, and ethics to every decision you make, whether on the fire ground or on an emergency scene.
 One may ask themselves what steps can I take to begin developing my credibility and get started on the road to being a great leader?
 In this…Continue

 Added by Tommy Goran on July 9, 2017 at 4:03pm — No Comments

 "When you decide to become a member of any fire department, you are making a large commitment.
 As the often-quoted New York City Chief of Department Edward F. Croker (1899–1911) stated during his tenure, “When a man becomes a fireman his greatest act of bravery has been accomplished.
 What he does after that is all in the line of work.”